 A. The Legal Clinic application is available on the Southwestern SharePoint Portal Clinics webpage.
-Students can apply to one or multiple clinics using one application on a ranking basis.
-Students can apply to the Appellate Litigation Clinic, Children's Rights Clinic, Community Lawyering Clinic, Eviction Defense Clinic, Family Law Clinic, Immigration Law Clinic, and Street Law Clinic using the Legal Clinic application.
+Applications for the upcoming academic year (fall and spring semesters) open in March and are due in May.
+Students apply to one or multiple clinics by completing one comprehensive application, ranking their choices, and indicating their preferred options.
+Students submit one streamlined application for the Appellate Litigation Clinic, Asylum Law Clinic, Children's Rights Clinic, Community Lawyering Clinic, Eviction Defense Clinic, Family Law Clinic, Immigration Law Clinic, and Street Law Clinic using the Legal Clinic application.